-(NB the above three beans are our faves, but you could always sub them in for other types of beans if you prefer or if you can’t get hold of these ones)
+(NB the above three beans are my faves, but you could always sub them in for other types of beans if you prefer or if you can’t get hold of these ones)

 So now for the easy bit.
-Fling all the ingredients into your slow cooker, and cook on a high setting for four hours.
+Fling all the ingredients into your slow cooker, give them a good stir and cook on a high setting for around 6 hours, or until it starts to thicken up.
 Serve with tortilla chips or brown rice and a generous dollop of guacamole – perfection!